AmanAgnihotri/Branca/docs/README.md

 Branca also considers all tokens it generates to be valid for an hour from the time of their generation.
 You can configure this value based on your use-case.
 Alternatively, set it up as `null` to make Branca tokens valid forever.

 There exists a `Timer` configuration for `BrancaSettings` too.
 It comes with an internal implementation that uses current time accordingly.
 You can pass on your own implementation of this interface if you want to control the way time flows for Branca.
 This will not be needed in all general cases.

+A single `BrancaService` instance is safe for concurrent use.
+Encoding and decoding do not mutate any shared state, so you can configure one instance, register it as a singleton and use it from multiple threads.

 #### Encoding/Encrypting Payload